ushione/D3QN-for-Optimized-Ground-Via-Placement/README.md

 PyTorch implementation of the paper "Deep Reinforcement Learning-based Intelligent Design Strategy for Ground-Via Placement of System-in-Package".

-Our paper is under review by IEEE Transactions on Electromagnetic Compatibility.
+Our paper is under review by *IEEE Transactions on Electromagnetic Compatibility*.

 ## Table of Contents